semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 ## Managing users {#people}

 Semaphore users a [Role Based Access Control](./rbac) model to manage permissions at the organization and project level.
-You can add an unlimited number of persons to your organization.
+You can add up to 500 persons to an organization.

 You can only invite people with GitHub or BitBucket accounts to your organization.